All Episodes

 Yeah, that's right.

-I mean, you want to talk about misogyny.
+I mean, you want to talk about misogyny?

-I mean, here are all these feminists on campus who have to imagine and manufacture rape hoaxes while these ISIS monsters are, you know, killing women for standing up for themselves, where in Saudi Arabia they can't even drive, um, where young girls are being subjected to the worst kind of mutilation in the name of honoring Allah.
+I mean, here are all these feminists on campus who have to imagine and manufacture rape hoaxes while these ISIS monsters are, you know, killing women for standing up for themselves, where in Saudi Arabia they can't even drive, where young girls are being subjected to the worst kind of mutilation in the name of honoring Allah.

 How do you square that circle with these feminists?

-No, I had a couple of very interesting conversations since I've been down here in Washington, and I met a woman that works at a particular restaurant, and she says, you know, it's we we have different events that we cater to.
+No, I had a couple of very interesting conversations since I've been down here in Washington.

-She goes, the Republicans are always nicer, they're always more respectful, and they always tip better.
+She goes, the Republicans are always nicer.

 No, I swear.

-And then I I pulled up to my hotel here, and the guy takes the bags out of the car.
+And then I pulled up to my hotel here, and the guy takes the bags out of the car.

 I didn't even get a chance to take the bag out of the car.